Charlie Hides

-Charlie Hides (born July 12, 1964) is a British-American drag queen, impersonator, actor, and comedian.
+Charlie Hides (born 12 July 1964) is a British-American drag queen, impersonator, actor, and comedian.
 Hides is known for his YouTube channel, and his participation in the ninth season of RuPaul's Drag Race.
 Following live performances in London clubs, Hides started a YouTube channel in March 2011.
 He has produced hundreds of videos satirizing popular culture, and impersonating celebrities such as Cher, Madonna, Lady Gaga, and Lana Del Rey.

 Personal life

-Hides was born in Boston, Massachusetts on July 12, 1964.
+Hides was born in Boston, Massachusetts on 12 July 1964.
 He attended the Massachusetts College of Art and Design.

 He currently lives in London and has multiple citizenship, being a citizen of the United States, United Kingdom, and Ireland.

 Hides is gay, and in 2004 married his partner James Hides in the town of Provincetown, Massachusetts.

 Career

-Hides began as a successful drag act in Provincetown, Massachusetts in the 1990s.
-There he would incorporate live singing as well as comedic skits into his act.
-This success continued when he moved to London in the 2000s where he began performing on the London cabaret circuit in gay-venues, and legendary drag/cabaret venues, such as The Two Brewers and The Royal Vauxhall Tavern.
-As his success grew, he became a sensation across the United Kingdom and would regularly tour the UK.